Bridging Foundational Literacy Skills – Grades 4 and 5

 Approximate averages:

-Grade 4: By June, the average 4th grader should be reading 133 words correct per minute (WCPM).
+Grade 4: By June, the average 4th grader should be reading 133 correct words per minute (WCPM).

-Grade 5: By June, the average 5th grader should be reading 146 words correct per minute (WCPM).
+Grade 5: By June, the average 5th grader should be reading 146 correct words per minute (WCPM).

 4. Sight Words

-By Grades 4–5, students should read and spell all Dolch sight words.
+By grades 4–5, students should read and spell all Dolch sight words.
 Here is a handy list.

 Sight words are best learned in context, so practice these stories.